 Remove thatch and moss from your lawn to eliminate barriers and allow penetration of the topdressing material.

-Even when dethatching, a little thatch should be spread on the lawn.
+A little thatch should be spread on the lawn even when raking versus or dethatching.
 They are broken by microbes in the soil and decomposed into beneficial organic material.

 4. Mow the lawn